nobejs/nobejs/mental-js/_docs/implementation-v1.md

 ```

 To validate, authorise, change the input or output you can use hooks which are called before and every operation.

+---

+Every Framework has a different structure for the "resource" object, and it's crucial on how this request object is optimized.